Support road.cc

 “Everyone had this feeling that it was a massive moment for women’s cycling.
 We waited a long time to have the race back, and just the support and the excitement of the racing every day, there was so much to fight for.
 And I felt very lucky to compete in the first edition of this new format.”

-Of course, while we all got carried away with the euphoria of a fourth week of racing in July, the Tour Femmes isn’t perfect, and we should be cautious when evaluating what essentially amounts to a spot of late-stage band wagoning by ASO.
+Of course, while we all got carried away with the euphoria of a fourth week of racing in the summer, the Tour Femmes isn’t perfect, and we should be cautious when evaluating what essentially amounts to a spot of late-stage band wagoning by ASO.

 First, inequality still strikes at the heart of the relaunched women’s Tour.
-For starters, can an eight-day race really be defined as a ‘grand tour’?
-And even if there are plans in place to eventually expand the race to two, or even three, weeks, money remains an ever-present issue: Van Vleuten received €50,000 in prize money for her career-defining triumph, a tenth of what her male equivalent Jonas Vingegaard earned for winning the men’s Tour.
+For starters, can an eight-day race really be defined as a ‘Grand Tour’?
+And even if there are plans in place to eventually expand the race to two, or even three, weeks, money remains an ever-present issue: this year's winner will receive €50,000 in prize money for their triumph, a tenth of what Tadej Pogačar earned for winning the men’s Tour this summer.

 Another measure of the gulf between how ASO views its male and female events lies most glaringly in the lack of line-to-line television coverage for the Tour Femmes.
 While the Tour Hommes has been graced with ‘every kilometre counts’ coverage for well over a decade now, the Tour Femmes more closely resembles the mid-2000s approach to watching a bike race on TV.